stuyam/hotwire_native_version_gate/README.md

 The method referenced by the symbol (e.g., `should_enable_ios_beta?`) should be defined in your controller and return `true` or `false`.
 The method will be called in the context of the controller instance, giving you access to instance variables and other controller methods.

-Once defined, you can use `native_feature_enabled?(:feature_name)` anywhere the concern is included (e.g., controllers or views) to conditionally render content based on the requesting app's platform and version.
+Once defined, you can use `native_feature?(:feature_name)` anywhere the concern is included (e.g., controllers or views) to conditionally render content based on the requesting app's platform and version.

 #### Customizing the User Agent regex